welcome new students!

 You must be a Kentucky resident and have a government issued photo-ID.
 Usually this is a driver's license or permit.
 You do not have to live in Grant County to attend our adult learning center.

-If you are 16, 17 and 18 years old and were home schooled , state regulation requires that the parent must give the school district a written statement of withdrawal to home school.
+If you are 18 years old and were home schooled , state regulation requires that the parent must give the school district a written statement of withdrawal to home school.
 This letter must be dated.
 When the parent withdraws the student from

 home school, the parent must inform the school district in writing that